Table of Contents

 • I12.9: Hypertensive CKD without heart failure

-• I13.0: Hypertensive heart and CKD with heart failure and stage 1-4 CKD
+• I13.0: Hypertensive heart and CKD with heart failure and stage 1 to 4 CKD

 • I13.2: Hypertensive heart and CKD with heart failure and stage 5 CKD or ESRD